Exploring the Meaning of a Phrase from "The Call of the Wild"

 Through his experiences and encounters in the wild, Buck undergoes a profound change, symbolized by the phrase "the domesticated generations fell from him."
 It signifies his evolution and adaptation to the brutal yet liberating natural world, where survival of the fittest reigns supreme.

-← The impact of jonathan edwards sermon sinners in the hands of an angry god The record time in obstacle course →
+← Struggle for freedom and equality african americans fight during times of war The powerful message of sinners in the hands of an angry god →